fstwn/malt/README.md

 ### 7.4 Linting

-Please use flake8 when contributing code to malt.
-It is included in the conda environment file and does not need to be installed separately.
+Please use the `flake8` linter when contributing code to malt.
+It is included in the `ddu_ias_research.yml` conda environment file and does not need to be installed separately.

 To lint all code, call
 ```